- 2 eggs, beaten

 - Ketchup and mustard

 - Spread 3-1/2 cups mashed potatoes over top and sides.
 Spoon remaining mashed potatoes into a pastry bag with open star tip #195.
 Pipe a shell border around bottom and top edges.
-Place ketchup and mustard in separate resealable plastic bags; cut a small hole in a corner of each bag.
-Pipe onto potato border.
+Place ketchup and mustard in resealable plastic bags; cut a small hole in a corner of each bag.
+Pipe ketchup and mustard on cake.
 Yield: 8-10 servings.